 Navigate to the root of your project directory — the same directory where your .git/ folder lives.
 Then run:

-If the directory already has a CocoPlus initialization, /pod init will refuse with a clear message.
-Use /pod status or /pod resume instead.
+If the directory already has a CocoPlus initialization, $pod init will refuse with a clear message.
+You can inspect the existing state with $pod status or resume context with $pod resume instead.

-If you're working in a monorepo, initialize CocoPlus at the subdirectory level for the specific data workstream — not at the repo root.
+If you're working in a monorepo or shared codebase, initialize CocoPlus at the subdirectory level for the specific data workstream you're building, not at the repo root.
+CocoPlus's state is project-scoped.

 Activate All Features

-This is the single command that enables everything.
+This is the single command that enables everything CocoPlus has to offer.
 It creates mode flag files in .cocoplus/modes/ for each feature, immediately runs an Environment Inspector scan in the background, updates AGENTS.md to show FULL ASSIST MODE: ACTIVE, and creates a git commit marking the activation.

 ✓ Memory Engine — on